aaronk6/jQuery-easyXDM/README.md

 </pre>

-**Note**: adding the *jquery.easyXDM.debug=true* parameter to the page that includes the jQuery-EasyXDM plugin enable easyXDM debugging.
+**Note**: adding the *jquery.easyXDM.debug=true* parameter to the page that includes the jQuery-easyXDM plugin enable easyXDM debugging.

 ### Testing